MicrosoftDocs/Viva/Viva/glint/setup/understand-survey-access-methods.md

 > [!NOTE]
 > Admins can't combine authentication with Microsoft Entra ID and personalized survey links in Viva Glint as a combined access method.
 The link behind the **Provide Feedback** button in survey emails has to use authentication with Microsoft Entra ID **or** personalized survey links.

 Viva Glint recommends that admins enable the requirement for users to authenticate with Microsoft Entra ID as the most secure method to administer surveys.
-This access method also allows for participation in integrations accross other Viva applications.
+This access method also allows for participation in integrations across other Viva applications.

 > [!NOTE]
 > Personalized links and attribute-based access aren't currently available access methods for [Viva Glint 360 feedback programs](360-overview.md).
 Participants in 360 feedback (raters, feedback providers, admins) must acess 360s with authentication via Microsoft Entra ID.